lifedestroyed/lifedestroyed/README.md

-# Hello, I'm a 15-year-old programmer!
+# Hello, I am a programmer!

-My name is **Alexander/TrySmile**, and I have been interested in programming from a young age.
+My name is **TrySmile**, and I have been interested in programming from a young age.
 I have experience working with various programming languages, including:

 - HTML
 - CSS